 9. Sunset on the Bridge

 Sunsets are always the token free activity in any city, and the sunsets in Budapest are no exception.
 Wandering along the Danube and cross the Elisabeth Bridge (Erzsébet híd), the view is magical.
 Be sure to stay out until the Buda Castle lights up in gold and casts a reflection in the water below for a great photo.
+It’s one of our favorite places to take pictures in Budapest.

 10. Try Hungarian Goulash